zeptofs/nz-api-documentation/source/index.html.md

 Certain rules apply to the issuance of a refund:
 <ul>
-  <li>Must be applied against a successfully cleared Payment Request (credit)</li>
+  <li>Must be applied against a successfully cleared Payment Request (Collections or Receivables)</li>
-  <li>Many refunds may be created against the original Payment Request.
-The total refunded amount must not exceed the original value</li>
+  <li>Many refunds may be created against the original Payment Request</li>
+  <li>The total refunded amount must not exceed the original value</li>
 </ul>

 > Body parameter